Sransonette/pokemon-js-project/README.md

 4. Run rails s (server) within the backend folder
 5. Open the index.html within the frontend folder
 ## Usage
 When the user opens the html file, they are greeted with a login.
 The user can enter a name to login.
-Once logged in a list of pokemon availible for their team show up that are "chatchable" to be added to their team.
-One the desired pokemon have been selected, the user can click on their name to see all the pokemon they have caught.
+Once logged in a list of pokemon availible for their team show up that are "catchable" to be added to their team.
+Once the desired pokemon have been selected, the user can click on their name to see all the pokemon they have caught.
 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://https://github.com/Sransonette/pokemon-js-project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 ## License